dceballos/summons-extractor/Readme.md

-Yes, let's include all the files and directories you mentioned in the project structure section of the README file.
-Here's the updated README.md:

-### README.md

 # Summons Extractor

 A Python-based application for extracting summons pages from legal PDF documents.
 This project includes both a command-line interface (CLI) and a web server application for processing PDF files and extracting the relevant pages containing the summons.